vsilverman/cicd/cdf-demo/README.md

 # How-To create Declarative Pipeline with official Jenkins Docker image

-This file describes the simplest way to start official Jenkins Docker image and create Jenkinsfie with Blue Ocen plugin
+This file describes the simplest way to start official Jenkins Docker image and create Jenkinsfie with Blue Ocean plugin.

+> **_NOTE:_** Below content is intended for demo purposes only, do not use it in production environment.

 ## Prerequisites

-- You have forked this directory to your GitHub account and cloned it to you computer
+- You have forked this repo to your GitHub account and cloned it to you computer

 - You have created and saved a Github personal access token